piyush7199/hld-architecture-handbook/03-challenges/3.1.2-distributed-cache/this-over-that.md

-024349# Distributed Cache: Design Decisions - This Over That
+# Distributed Cache - Design Decisions (This Over That)

 This document provides an in-depth analysis of all major architectural decisions made for the Distributed Cache system design.